 Alex Honnold's Diet

-Next, Honnold snacks on whole foods such as nuts, fruit, or avocados on bread throughout the day.
+Throughout the day, he snacks on whole foods like nuts, fruit, or avocado on bread.

 If you want to follow his diet, here are some suggestions on what you should eat and avoid: